iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

 * `sogo_sieve_master_password`: The Dovecot master user used by SOGo.
 You can find it in `/etc/sogo/sieve.cred`.
 * `roundcube_des_key`: The DES key used by Roundcube to encrypt the session.
 You can find it in `/opt/www/roundcubemail/config/config.inc.php`, parameter `$config['des_key'] =`.
 * `mlmmjadmin_api_token`: The token string used by iRedAdmin-Pro to communicate with mlmmjadmin.
 You can find it in `/opt/mlmmjadmin/settings.py`, parameter `api_auth_tokens =`.
-* `first_domain_admin_password`: The password of the first mail user created during iRedMail installation.
+* `first_domain_admin_password`: The password of the mail user `postmaster@<your-domain.com>`.
+Note: here `your-domain.com` is the first mail domain name you (are going to) set in mail server profile page on iRedMail Easy platform, you can find it in mail server profile page, under tab `Settings`.

 ## Copy files to new locations